elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 * You have [pre-requisites](getting-started.md) installed.
 * Your environment variables, in particular `CK8S_CONFIG_PATH` is set, and `CLUSTER` set to either `sc` or `wc`.
-* Your config folder is available.
+* Your configuration folder is available.
 * `compliantkubernetes-apps` and `compliantkubernetes-kubespray` is available.

 !!!important